Enhancing Angular Signals

 }

-Okay, here we go with explaining the implementation of reducerSignal.
+.
 First of all, lets forget about the types because they are not that important for the understanding of the implementation and focus on the logic instead.
-We basically pass an initial value and a reducers object to the reducerSignal function.

 Inside the function, we create a writable signal with the initial value and a readonly signal that is derived from the writable signal.
-This readonly signal is really important because it has no set or update function and therefore cannot be changed from the outside, but it is derived from the writable signal.
-We can either use computed() or .asReadonly() to derive a readonly signal from a writable signal.

 Then we iterate over the reducers object and patch the readonly signal with actions that call the reducer with the current state and the payload.
 These actions are the only way to update the state of the signal, which makes the signal more declarative and less imperative.

 Okay, this was a great way to have safer state updates with signals, but what about other enhancements?
-Let's take a look at a localStorageSignal.
+Let's take a look at a localStorageSignal

 Persisting Signals with localStorageSignal

-Sometimes we want to persist state in the localStorage to keep the state between page reloads.
-This is a common use case for many applications.
 We might want to persist data like the user's theme, language, or other settings.

-In order to synchronize a signal with the localStorage, we could create an effect and write to the local storage whenever the signal changes.
-BUT this might be difficult, because a signal always has an initial value and the effect would always write the initial value to the localStorage when the effect is created - which could cause race conditions between the write inside the effect and an initial read to retrieve the stored value.
+when the effect is created - which could cause race conditions between the write inside the effect and an initial read to retrieve the stored value.

-A better solution is to create yet another signal wrapper function called localStorageSignal that persists the state of a signal in the localStorage.
-Which can be used like this:
+A better solution is to create yet another signal wrapper function called localStorageSignal

 const themeSignal = localStorageSignal(UserTheme.LIGHT, 'theme');